Lee Wo-shih: Deminers memorial park opening ceremony

-Water supply from Mainland China
+Water supply from mainland China

-Speaking during the official visit of Fujian Communist Party Chief You Quan to Kinmen in mid July 2014, Li asked You for a drop in price of the water supply from Mainland China to Kinmen, in which it will connect Longhu Reservoir in Xiamen to Tienpu Reservoir in Kinmen.
-The current water price set by Mainland China is CNY 2 per 1,000 liters.
+Speaking during the official visit of Fujian Communist Party Chief You Quan to Kinmen in mid-July 2014, Li asked You for a drop in price of the water supply from mainland China to Kinmen, in which it will connect Longhu Reservoir in Xiamen to Tienpu Reservoir in Kinmen.
+The current water price set by mainland China is CNY 2 per 1,000 liters.

 2014 Kinmen County Magistrate election

 Lee lost to independent Chen Fu-hai in the 2014 Kinmen County magistrate election held on 29 November 2014.

+Legal judgments

+In 2017, the Kinmen branch of the Fuchien High Court found that Lee had violated the Anti-Corruption Act.
+An appellate ruling by the same court in 2021 reversed the decision.
+Following an appeal to the Supreme Court, the Kinmen Fuchien High Court ruled in 2024 that Lee was guilty, and sentenced him to 90 months imprisonment.